nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time. `QuickCache` will be initialized with the initial state.

 Step 2.
-The user executes `addmcd q/question ans/1 c/first c/second` command to add a flashcard.
+The user executes `addmcq q/question ans/1 c/first c/second` command to add a flashcard.
 The following sequence diagram shows how the input is parsed:

 ![AddMcqSequenceDiagram](images/AddMcqParserSequenceDiagram.png)